nidhhoggr/bull/REFERENCE.md

 `backoffStrategies`: An object containing custom backoff strategies.
 The key in the object is the name of the strategy and the value is a function that should return the delay in milliseconds.
 For a full example see [Patterns](./PATTERNS.md#custom-backoff-strategy).

 `drainDelay`: A timeout for when the queue is in `drained` state (empty waiting for jobs).
 It is used when calling `queue.getNextJob()`, which will pass it to `.brpoplpush` on the Redis client.

+`expiresIn`: A TTL to set in redis for the records of the job.
+This number applies to all jobs within the queue.
+This defaults to 0 so no jobs will expire.

 ```js
 backoffStrategies: {